The Vukovich Center for Communication Arts

 The Vukovich Center for Communication Arts, a $23 million state-of-the-art academic facility and performance venue, opened in the spring of 2009.
 The Vukovich offers academic, support, and theatre facilities all in one building.

-The award-winning Gladys Mullenix Black Theatre, featuring a 40-foot Proscenium stage with technical systems and architectural features designed to support professional-level learning, both on stage and backstage
+The award-winning Gladys Mullenix Black Theatre, featuring a 40-foot Proscenium stage with technical systems and architectural features designed to support professional-level learning, both on-stage and backstage.

-HD television studio
+HD television studio and movie theatre

-Other performance spaces on campus include: the Raymond P. Shafer Auditorium, with large performance stage and 1,700 seats; The Little Theatre in Arter with 23-foot Proscenium stage and 210 seats used primarily by SET (Student Experimental Theatre) Organization; and the Montgomery Gymnasium used for Dance and Movement Studies.
+The Raymond P. Shafer Auditorium, with large performance stage and 1,700 seats; The Little Theatre in Arter with 23-foot Proscenium stage and 210 seats used primarily by SET (Student Experimental Theatre) Organization; and the Montgomery Gymnasium used for Dance and Movement Studies.

 Allegheny graduates are regularly recognized for excellence in their fields.
 Their honors include seven Academy Awards, more than 100 Clios (advertising), more than 30 Emmys (TV) and the Pulitzer Prize (journalism).

 “Experience is one of the most important aspects of an actor’s work, and a liberal arts college is an excellent place to get the kind of experience needed.
 You can study a wide variety of subjects and broaden your contact with people in all walks of life.”